foundryvtt/dnd5e/wiki/Advancement-Type-Item-Choice.md

 Item types can be restricted using the `Type` field, which is null if any item type is acceptable, or can be set to one of the top-level types (except things like class, subclass, and background).

-Finally, the `pool` contains an array of item UUIDs indicating a fixed list of options presented to the player.
+Finally, the `pool` contains an array of objects with item UUIDs indicating a fixed list of options presented to the player.
 When creating or modifying the Item Grant Advancement, drag-and-drop the items to present to the player to this section.

 ## Player Experience